 Rust as a Lens

 We have arrived at Rust, the third and final lens through which we are examining programming language concepts.
-Rust is relatively young.
+Compared to Ruby and Haskell, Rust is young.
 Its originator, Graydon Hoare, released its first prototype in 2006.
-Hoare's primary goals were to design a language that ensured memory safety and fast performance.
+Hoare wanted a language for building fast programs that didn't leak or violate memory.
 At the time, Hoare was a software developer at Mozilla, the company that publishes the Firefox web browser.
 Mozilla invested heavily in Rust, hiring researchers and engineers who continued to develop the language and its ecosystem.
-The language has matured and been adopted by many companies seeking a language that is arguably safer than C++ and nearly as fast.
+The language has matured and been adopted by many companies seeking a language that is safer than C++ and nearly as fast.

-Hoare stepped down from his leadership role in 2013 after getting burnt out by work and crises in his personal life.
+Hoare stepped down from his leadership role in 2013.
 By this point, Rust was being worked on by many different people, and his departure didn't derail its momentum.
-Hoare loudly rejected the idea that the language was solely his brainchild in a tweet:
+Hoare loudly rejected the idea that the language was solely his brainchild in an all-caps tweet:

 PLEASE DESIST IN THINKING THINGS ARE MADE BY SINGLE PEOPLE IT IS A VERY UNHEALTHY MYTH